What Does a Civil Engineer Do? (+ How to Become One)

 Take the next step toward becoming a civil engineer

 Being part of a team that makes sure buildings are seismically sound, designs bridges, or ensures the safety of water resources can be a rewarding way to contribute to society.
 Online courses can help prepare you for new opportunities and keep your knowledge current in an ever-changing technical field.
-You can study for the Autodesk Certified Professional exam or try out an engineering class on Coursera such as the Introduction to Engineering Mechanics through Georgia Tech.
+You can try out an engineering class on Coursera, such as Dartmouth's Engineering of Structures Around Us Specialization.

 Article sources